chainstacklabs/chainbench/README.md

 ```shell
 chainbench start --profile evm.light --users 50 --workers 2 --test-time 12h --target https://node-url --headless --autoquit
 ```

+## Load Pattern Shapes
+Load pattern shapes are used to define how the load will be distributed over time.
+You may specify the shape of the load pattern using the `-s` or `--shape` flag.
+This is an optional flag and if not specified, the default shape will be used.
+The default shape is `ramp-up` which means the load will increase linearly over time at the spawn-rate until the specified number of users is reached, after that it will maintain the number of users until test duration is over.

+Other available shapes are:
+- `step` - The load will increase in steps. `--spawn-rate` flag is required to specify the step size.
+The number of steps will be calculated based on `--users` divided by `--spawn-rate`.
+The duration of each step will be calculated based on `--test-time` divided by the number of steps.
+- `spike` - The load will run in a spike pattern.
+The load will ramp up to 10% of the total users for 40% of the test duration and then spike to 100% of the total users as specified by `--users` for 20% of test duration and then reduce back to 10% of total users until the test duration is over.

 ### Test Data Size
 You may specify the test data size using the `--size` flag.
 This will determine how much data is used in the test.